-The OPOLAR ceramic space heater is quick heating for instant warmth on all your outdoor adventures.
-Ceramic space heaters are fast to heat without open coils to produce long tasting, abundant heat.
-This model is equipped with three heater modes with fan and adjustable thermostat.
-You can set the thermostat to your heating preference, and the heater will automatically switch on and off to maintain a consistent heat to help you stay warm and toasty.
+The Multifun Portable Heater quick heating for instant warmth on all your outdoor adventures.
+Ceramic space heaters are fast to heat without open coils to produce long-tasting, abundant heat.
+This model is equipped with 2-in-1 heater modes with a fan and adjustable thermostat.
+You can set the thermostat to your heating preference, and the PTC will provide fast heating within 2 secs to help you stay warm and toasty.

-Another reason why the OPOLAR is a contender for the best heater for any camping tent is that it is not only easy to use, but it has low noise operation.
-Operating at just 30 dB, the OPOLAR will not disturb your sleep, making it ideal for nature camping or hunting expeditions.
+Another reason why the Multifun is a contender for the best heater for any camping tent is that it is not only easy to use, but it has low noise operation.
+Operating at just 50 dB, the Multifun will not disturb your sleep, making it ideal for nature camping or hunting expeditions.
 You can easily select your preferred temperature using the low or high heat setting, adjusting the intensity for your optimum comfort.

-The OPOLAR also features sensor technology to protect you against overheating and tipping over.
-The unit will automatically shut off the unit, if it tips forward or backward or if the sensor detects that any of the parts have started to overheat.
-Despite this impressive performance, the OPOLAR has a sleek design that offers great portability, providing powerful warmth without dominating the space.
-For all of these reasons, it is easy to see why the OPOLAR is the best compact electric heater for tent trips or other outdoor adventures.
+The Multifun also features a fire-retardant metal shell to protect you against overheating and tipping over.
+Flame-resistant materials and a triangular profile stand will ensure you a safe stay in nature, even if you put it close to the tent.
+Despite this impressive performance, the Multifun has a sleek design that offers great portability, providing powerful warmth without dominating the space.
+For all of these reasons, it is easy to see why the Multifun is the best compact electric heater for tent trips or other outdoor adventures.

 Another highly rated member of the Mr. Heater family is the MH18B Big Buddy.
 As the name suggests, the Big Buddy is the larger brother to the Little Buddy providing 4,000 to 18,000 BTU of radiant heat.
 This liquid propane heater can be connected to two, one-pound cylinders to heat enclosed spaces up to 450 square feet, which means it’s great for a 6- or even 8-person tent.
 This also makes it one of the best tent heater models for cabins.